mg4gh/MGMapViewer/docs/more/routing-enhancements.md

   - pmPos (PointModel) - unchanged
   - node1, node2: (short) use index to nodeBB
   - approachNode: should be PointModel (no longer GNode)
+- In fact nowhere is a set of ApproachModel used (only best one)
+  - could be placed directly in RoutePointModel ?? oder ist das eine blöde Abhängigkeit? von routing->graph
+  - move calcApproaches to graph package (similar to verify)

 - RoutingProfile needs to be changed
   - change internal methods to float values
   - replace external called Methods to use no PointModel anymore

+### Preparation

+- separation graph package and routing package
+- reduce to one (best) approach per RPM
+- ApproachModel as Interface of ApproachModelImpl (as part of model package, while approachModelImpl is part of graph package)
+  - just getter for pmPos, pmApproach, distance
+  - access to pmNode1, pmNode2 only via approachModelImpl
+  - access to approachModelImpl via GMultiGraph (inside graph package)
+- move calcApproaches (similar to validateApproachModel) to GGraphTileFactory
+- move calcRouting method from RoutingEngine to GGraphMulti, e.g. calcRoute
+  - parameter should be ApproachModel (may have null as pmApproach) for source and target